Greenland Women's Club, GFWC

 The first year, GWC offered about 60 pies, all baked in members’ individual kitchens and sold from the old basement cafeteria of the school, long before building additions created a new gym, kitchen and cafeteria.
 Those 60 pies sold out within the first ½ hour!
 Over the next five years, pie production was standardized, and output increased production to 200 pies.
 With 200 pies to sell, how could the crowds be increased?
 Well, leave it to the energetic women of the Greenland Women’s Club to come up with more great ideas.
 A craft fair with 30 local participants--and not much advertising beyond the sandwich board in front of the school--brought the crowds necessary for visitors to return after stowing their pies in their vehicles.
 Use of the school cafeteria enables our membership to serve a delicious, homemade lighter fare luncheon and dessert…pie slices, of course.
 Pies, the addition of the cafe, craft fair, and a fabulous raffle made up of donations by the crafters, artisans, and generous gifts and gift certificates provided by local merchants and service providers, have kept the numbers growing each and every year…pies as well as visitors.

-With two major renovations to the Greenland School over the last 15 years, our event has been able to grow to what it is today.
+With two major renovations to the Greenland School over the years, our event has been able to grow to what it is today.
 We bake and freeze some pies during September and October, and begin baking the fresh pies on the Friday afternoon before the fair, going round-the-clock until all 550 pies are made!
 The café on fair day offers an unparalleled selection of homemade soups, quiches, luncheon items, and, of course, those delicious pieces of pie.
 Originally the pies drew folks to the event, now the crafters are just as much a major attraction, with the fair being billed as one of the best in the Seacoast.
 We'll update the 2016 list in the upcoming months.

 The Craft Fair committee, supported by the entire GWC membership, visit Fairs throughout New England, and have been diligent in their quest for new and quality crafters while continuing to keep a local home town flavor to the Craft Fair.
 The entire event is highly publicized through radio, print media, the internet, and social media sites.
 Signs announcing the event are posted from the borders of Maine to Massachusetts a week before the fair in yards, at businesses and along busy streets and highways.
 Flyers, and our now famous bookmarks with Fair details, are available at places of business.
 The efforts of the GWC membership have paid off nicely through the years.
 Since GWC began tracking visitors, attendance has doubled to over 2700 in 2010.
 The Craft Fair has grown to over 100 quality crafters since its humble beginnings.

 Visitors to the Greenland Women’s Club Pie Festival and Craft Fair enjoy musical entertainment at various spots throughout the Fair.
-Come bring a pie home for Thanksgiving, holiday shop at our craft fair, have lunch in the cafeteria and go home with raffle prizes.
+Come bring a pie home for Thanksgiving, holiday shop at our craft fair, and have lunch in the cafeteria.
 If you are a crafter or artisan…come grow with us.

 Volunteers for pie making/baking time and for Fair day are always welcome.
 If you have given thought to joining the Greenland Women’s Club (no, you do not have to be a resident of Greenland), this is a great opportunity to join in the fun and determine for yourself if we are a good fit for you.
 Many great friendships have been born and continue to thrive due to association with the Greenland Federated Women’s Club.